 Long tubes keep exhaust gasses separate from each cylinder for a much longer period of time.
 Their length allows an elongated path for the gas to flow, thus allowing the gas to leave the cylinder with more speed because the gas has more time to gain velocity before it hits the collector.

 Specifically, they work by creating a deep pressure depression that pulls really hard on the intake during overlap.
 This enhances the ramming of mixture into the cylinder.
 Getting more mixture into the engine with these reverse negative pressure waves is why long tube headers become increasingly effective as cam duration and overlap periods get longer.
 With a mild factory cam, where there is more dependence on efficient expelling of the exhaust than pressure wave utilization, there isn't a lot of difference between short and long tubes.
 It takes a decent cam, high compression and to some extent high RPMs to really get what long tube headers can deliver.
 The back side is they can over-scavenge the cylinder which will require enriching the mixture.

 Here are photos of the modern Hemi engines with their “shorty” clam shell exhaust headers.

 For racers interested in installing long tube headers, proven and trusted brand names are recommended, like: Gibson Headers, Kooks Headers, Hedman Headders, Hooker Headers, Pacesetter Headers and BBK Headers.

-Also, to prevent corrosion, you should consider stainless steel or ceramic-coated headers.
+Also, to prevent corrosion, you should consider stainless steel or ceramic-coated (see below) headers.
 Ceramic headers are preferable because they run much cooler than stainless steel headers (258 degrees Fahrenheit vs. 870 degrees Fahrenheit) and maintain their out-of-the-box chrome-like appearance forever.